 - 1. We continue to expand our capabilities and product offerings. - 2.
-The Steel facility will open ahead of schedule in Mid April in the US. - 3.
-The PN have approved budget in December 2021 and we are in negotiation with them for 6 OPV's with a steel hull. - 4.
+The Steel facility opened ahead of schedule in Mid April in the US. - 3.
+Austal has developed a fleet of steel patrol boats.
+The c.83m length version is shown here, there is a c.55m steel Evolved Cape variant and the existing Guardian class c.40m with steel hull and aluminium superstructure. - 4.
 Austal remains technology agnostic as we continue to see the fleet age and emission requirements tighten, resulting in an anticipated resurgence in the commercial market.